cpy0126/reversi-pygame/README.md

 - MyAgent

-  This agent use DFS(depth first search) algorithm to find out the best move in the next 2~3 moves.During the game,the agent use three different ways to calculate the "score" of different states:
+  This agent use DFS (depth first search) algorithm to find out the move which leads to the highest score.
+During the game, our agent use two different ways to define our <code>get_score()</code> function:

+	(1) Weighted-score:

-	1. weighted-score:In case of some positions are better in our winning strategy,we designed a weighted-board,each position has it's own weight.The function returns the sum of all position's weight our agent is taking now.
+	In case of some positions are better in our winning strategy, we designed a weighted-board, each position has it's own weight.
+This <code>get_score()</code> function will return a score which is depended on the current board and the weight of each position.

-	2. flexibility:One of the winning strategy of reversi is to restrict other's move,so we designed a function <code> Legal_Move</code> ,which can check over the board and finds out all the position we can move.The flexibility funcion is defined by the size of this array.

-	3. unweighted-score:At the end of game,the score is calculated by counting the number of positions our agent is taking,so this agent is used when the game is nearly over.

-  We randomly choose from algorithm 1. and 2. in the first 25 steps(with about 90% of possibility to choose 1.
-10% of possibility to choose 2.
-In the last 5 steps, we choose the third algorithm.
+  (2) Unweighted-score:

+  The key to win the whole game is how many score we actually have.
+Thus, we change our <code>get_score()</code> function from weighted-score to unweighted-score at the end of each game (empty positions are less than 10)

-  Besides all the algorithms above,we noticed that the "corner" of the board ((0,0),(0,7),(7,0),(7,7)) are the most important positions on the board ,so if we can place a piece on these position, we'll do that immediately.
+  Besides, in both algorithms above, we noticed that the "corners" of the board ((0,0),(0,7),(7,0),(7,7)) are the most important positions on the board .
+Thus, if we can place a piece on these position, we'll do that without hesitation.

+  What's more, if the best move has multiple choices, we try to use a <code>random.randint()</code> function to decide to change the current best move or not.
+This will make our agent have variable states when facing a stable agent.

 ### Prerequsite
 ```